-Amazon’s workers’ comp rates to jump 15% due to hazardous conditions at its fulfillment centers, state agency says
+Workers’ comp rates to jump in Amazon’s Washington fulfillment centers due to hazards

 The new rates will be higher than more than 260 other industries, including mechanized logging and law enforcement.

-Until now, the state Department of Labor & Industries L&I has grouped Amazon’s fulfillment centers with other kinds of warehouses when calculating premium rates, which are set in part based on the number of injuries within industry-specific risk classes.
+Until now, the state Department of Labor & Industries (L&I) has grouped Amazon’s fulfillment centers with other kinds of warehouses when calculating premium rates, which are in part based on the number of injuries within industry-specific risk classes.
 That caused some grocery distributors and recycling facilities to complain that higher injury rates at Amazon’s 24 Washington fulfillment centers — where online orders are sorted, packed and shipped — were driving up premiums for the entire industry.
 Warehouse premium rates statewide soared 18% this year, compared with 2019.

 “Bottom line, fulfillment centers are very different from a warehouse,” said Tammie Hetrick, the president of the Washington Food Industry Association, a group representing grocery distributors.
 “When Amazon had a poor performance, it affected everyone within the risk class.”